aafulei/cppp5e/05-statements/README.md

 ### Exercise 5.25

-> Revise your program from the previous exercise to use a try block to catch the exception.
-The catch clause should print a message to the user and ask them to supply a new number and repeat the code inside the try.
+> Revise your program from the previous exercise to use a `try` block to `catch` the exception.
+The `catch` clause should print a message to the user and ask them to supply a new number and repeat the code inside the `try`.

 **Answer:**